-With respect to reasonable notice, the Employment Standards Act, 2000 ("ESA") currently provides that an www.pallettvalo.com individual whose employment is terminated at age 65 as a result of a mandatory retirement policy or practice is not entitled to notice of termination or pay in lieu thereof.
+The Employment Standards Act, 2000 ("ESA") currently provides that an individual whose employment is terminated at age 65 as a result of a mandatory retirement policy or practice is not entitled to notice of termination or pay in lieu thereof.
 With the elimination of mandatory retirement, all eligible employees, regardless of age, would be entitled to receive notice of termination or pay in lieu of notice when their employment is ended by the employer.
+Severance pay is also generally owed, although these are some exceptional provisions where an employee retires and www.pallettvalo.com receives an actuarially unreduced pension benefit.
+We will be following cases in this area very closely.

-We also anticipate that by terminating employees over the age of 65 an employer may be sued for damages for wrongful dismissal, and the amounts awarded to employees for wrongful dismissal are usually much higher than the ESA minimums for notice, or pay in lieu of notice.
+We also anticipate that by terminating the employment of employees over the age of 65 an employer may be sued for damages for wrongful dismissal, and the amounts awarded to employees for wrongful dismissal are usually much higher than the ESA minimums for notice, or pay in lieu of notice.